magicchain/magicchain-blockchain/doc/API.md

 - `amount` - value of deposit in atomic units, null for non-fungible tokens;
 - `tokenId` - id of token, null for fungible tokens.

-### Expected result
+### Expected response

 Boolean value `true` signifies that the deposit was accepted by the counterparty.
-In any other case (including an absence of any reply) the counterparty would be notified again later.
+In any other case (including an absence of any response) the counterparty would be notified again later.

+### Security considerations

+Counterparty MUST take measures against multiple crediting of the same deposit.
+It MAY happen due to natural causes (loss of a response) or replay attack performed by a malefactor.

 # Hot wallet related API